channingwalton/typeclassopedia/TheRoadToTypeclassopedia.md

   }
 ```

-If the Option is a Some, then the functon can be applied to the value and a new Some returned with the result.
+If the Option is a Some, then the functon can be applied to the value, and a new Some returned with the result.
 If the Option is a None, then map can only return None since there is no value to apply the function to.

 So we can now work with values in options not by pattern matching but by mapping with a function.